Use Zapier MCP with your client

 Note

-• When you delete an MCP Server, it will stop working on any MCP Client you connected that server to.
+• When you delete an MCP Server, it will stop working on any MCP Client you connected to that server.

 • All the server logs will also be deleted.
 Tool calls consumed for a deleted server will still count toward your quota.